 Some of the spices that are used in a ras al hanout blend are; cardamom, cumin, cloves, cinnamon, nutmeg, mace, dry ginger, chili peppers, coriander seeds, pepper, sweet and hot paprika, and turmeric.
 But this list is by no means exhaustive.
 When using this, remember a little bit goes a long way.

 My recipe calls for 2 tsps to be used on 1 pound of carrots but you can reduce that amount if you like yours a little less flavorful.
+Ras al hanout vegetables are just a really great way to add a new edge on a basic recipe.

 - 1 pound medium sized whole carrots